bartfeenstra/betty/README.md

   - `betty.anonymizer.Anonymizer` (optional): Removes personal information from private people.
 It provides no configuration options.
   - `betty.cotton_candy.CottonCandy` (optional): Configuration:
-    - `background_image_id` (optional): The ID of the file entity whose (image) file to use for page backgrounds if a page does not provide any image media itself.
     - `featured_entities` (optional): A list of entities to feature on the front page.
 Each item has the following
       configuration:
       - `entity_type` (required): The name of the entity type to feature, e.g. `Person`.